Finding Your ACH Account or Routing Number

 Method 2: Log into Online Banking

-The number you're looking for will be exactly 9 digits long and may be referred to as a routing number, electronic ABA routing number, ACH routing number, or routing/transit number
+The number you're looking for will be exactly 9 digits long and may be referred to as a routing number, electronic ABA routing number, ACH routing number, or routing/transit number.

-Did you know?
-If you have your online banking login info handy, you can choose to quick link your checking account on AdvicePay instead of manually entering the details!
-We support over 500 major banks through linking this way via our integration with Plaid.
-The only difference between linking and manual entry is that linking will automatically pull in your account and routing numbers.
+We support over 500 major banks by linking this way via our integration with Stripe.
+The difference between linking and manual entry is linking will automatically pull in your account and routing numbers.

 Method 3: Check your Bank's Website

-Below is a guide that will help you find the routing numbers for numerous banks.
+Below is a guide that will help you find the routing numbers for numerous banks:

 Citibank